burlingtonjs/js-usergroup-rampup/topics/array-methods.md

 ### Get Started
 Reference Url: [https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array)

-When working in the console, not that `Shift + Enter` will allow you to write your code on multiple lines.
+When working in the console, note that `Shift + Enter` will allow you to write your code on multiple lines.
 Copy this code and paste it in your console.

 ```js
 var names =